ontopic-vkg/ontopic-helm/README.md

 ### Add the license as secret
-Add the provided ontopic-studio license.
+Add the provided ontopic-studio license as secret.

 Create the secret:
 ```bash